 Once the proper information is received, the ADA Services Office will notify appropriate faculty and/or staff of the student’s specific requests.
 The ADA Services Office will also make arrangements with outside agencies for any services needed (i.e., interpreters, accessible textbooks, etc.).
 The ADA Services Office will require an updated Disability Services Disclosure Release Form each semester.

-For further information, contact the ADA Service Office via phone at 316-295-5522, in person in LIB 110, or via email at ADA@friends.edu.
+For further information, contact the ADA Service Office via phone at 316-295-5522, in LIB 110, or via email at ADA@friends.edu.
 More information can be found at ADA Services.

 Campus Security Report

 The Jeanne Cleary Disclosure of Campus Security Policy and Campus Crime Statistics Act requires the annual disclosure of security information.
 The report, along with other security information can be found on the Friends University Web site at www.friends.edu/Security-info.

 To request a hard copy of this report, please contact the Friends University Security Office at 316-295-5911 or email@example.com.